Changi University: Classes

 Issues that all the officers and men faced were mistreatment by guards, malnourishment, demands of work parties and significant overcrowding, which was much worse after June 1944 when the men were moved out of the Barracks and into the area around the Changi Prison.
 In October 1944 the guards seized paper and writing materials making life and study even more difficult.

 Changi Newspaper

 Some allied men initially produced a newspaper with sketches and news for their section of the prison camp.
 This declined as men were transferred to work gangs away from Singapore.

 Timeline of Australian men at Changi

 The following tabular timeline shows the rapid reduction in men able to take part in education, sport or entertainment activities at Changi.
 The "Changi University" was depopulated by men being sent away on work parties.
 While it continued, it did so under increasingly trying circumstances.
-The table has been compiled from records held at the Australian War Memorial, but number are approximate as some inflows of men were not been recorded nor were some of the deaths at Changi.
+The table has been compiled from records held at the Australian War Memorial, but number are approximate as some inflows of men were not recorded nor were some of the deaths at Changi.